AlbaMat/HV-TEST/README.md

 3) Execute the code.
 4) The results will be displayed in the Command Window

+If you use H/V-TEST in your work, please cite as: Albano, M., Romaniello,V., (2017).
+H/V-TEST, a tool for the verification of the reliability and clarity of the H/V peak according to the SESAME criteria. doi:

 This is an alpha version.
 Use it at your own risk.